HomeMy WebLinkAboutO-25-06 Accessory Dwelling UnitsORDINANCE NO.O-25-06

 definition and meanings herein ascribed:

-dwelling unit on a single-familv lot which provides independent living facilities for one or more persons.
+dwelling unit on a sinele-family lot which Provides independent living facilities for one or more Persons.

-which includes provisions for sleeping, eating. cooking. and sanitation.
+which includes Provisions for sleeoine, eating. cooking, and sanitation.
 The ADU may be nhvsically

-attached to a single-familv residence. located entirely within a single-familv residence, or located within
+attached to a single-family residence. located entirely within a single-family residence. or located within

-an existing or Dronosed detached accessory structure on a single-familv lot.
+an existing or nr000sed detached accessory structure on a sinele-familv lot.

 Accessory structure.
 A structure which is customarily associated with, subordinate in size and

-incidental in use to the principal structure and located on the same site.
-Examples are tool sheds, -and
+incidental in use to the principal structure and located on the some site.
+Examples are tool sheds,-nd

 garages. and accessory dwelling units.